Testing for equivalence of pre-trends in Difference-in-Differences estimation: Theory and Implementation

 and

 Note that the vector ${\hat{\hat{\beta}}_c}$ satisfies the null hypothesis in \eqref{equivalence hypothesis 1}.
-In the third step, for $b=1,...,B\in\N$, we generate bootstrap samples with $\uitdots^{(b)}\overset{\iid}{\sim}\No(0,\hat{\hat{\sigma}}_c)$ and $\Yitdots^{(b)}=\Witdots'\hat{\hat \beta}_c+\uitdots^{(b)}$ for $i=1,...,n$ and $t=1,...,T+1$.
+In the third step, for $b=1,...,B\in\N$, we generate bootstrap samples with $\uitdots^{(b)}\overset{\iid}{\sim} \mathrm{N} (0,\hat{\hat{\sigma}}_c)$ and $\Yitdots^{(b)}=\Witdots'\hat{\hat \beta}_c+\uitdots^{(b)}$ for $i=1,...,n$ and $t=1,...,T+1$.
 For each bootstrap sample, estimate $\betahat^{(b)}$ and compute $\mathcal{Q}_\alpha^*$ as the empirical $\alpha$-quantile of the bootstrap sample $\{\max_{l=1,...,T}|\betahat_l^{(b)}| : b=1,...,B\}$.
 Finally, reject the null hypothesis $\Ho$ in \eqref{equivalence hypothesis 1} if

-The following result shows that this test is consistent and has asymptotic level $\alpha$.
 Notice that the condition $ \| \beta \|_\infty = \delta$ in the calculation of the constrained estimator $\hat \beta_c$ is made for technical reasons in the proof of this statement.
 Numerical results show that the test has a very similar behavior if $\hat \beta_c$ is calculated under the condition that $ \| \beta \|_\infty \geq \delta$.
+The following result shows that this test is consistent and has asymptotic level $\alpha$.